kajott/CompoKit/Compo-HOWTO.md

 The keyboard of the slides PC must be accessible at all times from the compo organizer's desk.
 It can be in the second row though, as we won't type any amount of text on it &ndash; basically we just need the cursor keys and the spacebar.

 During 50-Hz-heavy compos (like oldschool executable compos), a nice touch would be if we can temporarily set the slides PC's output to 1080p50, so the main projector (often a DLP-based model) doesn't need to re-sync between the the slides' 60p and the entries' 50p framerate all the time.
-Hotkeys would be handy for that (like PartyMeister's old and deprecated "Screens" client had), but quickly reconfiguring while an entry plays may work too.
+If the slide client software has something like that built-in, that's perfect; if it doesn't, CompoKit's [vidmode](src/vidmode) tool may prove useful.

-We may want to include [Mercury's calibration slide](http://mercury.sexy/calibration01.png) in the main rotation, so people get a feeling of how badly the projector crushes blacks and whites.
+We may want to include [Mercury's calibration slide](http://mercury.sexy/calibration02.png) in the main rotation, so people get a feeling of how badly the projector crushes blacks and whites.
 However, please note that the gamma calibration part of that slide is absolutely useless if the projector applies any kind of scaling or interpolation, e.g. because its native resolution is different from what the party picked as the default, or because it can't do optical keystone correction.
 In that case, better leave out the slide &ndash; don't confuse the hell out of people who want to calibrate their entries with a broken gamma chart then.

 ### Typer

-Depending on the PMS used, creating new slides can be a more or less unpleasant exercise.
+Depending on the PMS used, creating new slides can be more or less cumbersome.
 To inform the audience about things in a more "ad-hoc" manner, a way to type text-only slides "live" is really useful.
-A dedicated PC for that would be great, but using the "slave" compo PC (if it exists) is usually fine as well.
+A dedicated PC for that would be great, but using the "secondary" compo PC (if it exists) is usually fine as well.

 Again, the keyboard should be accessible at all times (at least as long as the typer is in use), and in a way that allows comfortable typing, especially since we're using it more or less "blindly" (i.e. without a cursor).